Keyboard shortcuts

 Nodes: 10

 Incoming bid requests are routed to one node.
-That node only “sees” its 1,000 campaigns.
-If the right campaign for this request lives on a different node, we miss the match entirely.
+That node only “sees” its 3,000 campaigns.
+If the right campaign for this request lives on one of the other 7 nodes, we waste that request

 As we added more nodes to scale capacity, campaigns were spread even thinner across them.
-The match rate did not improve — it got worse.
+The match rate got worse.
+This is a fundamental issue with round-robin routing.
+The load balancer distributes requests evenly across nodes with no awareness of which campaigns each node holds, so no node has visibility of all campaigns

 Bid Request